It's about four hours from our hotel in Saint Petersburg to the Port of Miami.

 "You have to take it there anyway, give the keys to the valet when you get there."

-Hike back to the parking lot, who's main, hotel adjacent exit is closed.
+Hike back to the parking lot, whose main, hotel adjacent exit is closed.
 I have to exit out via another street, that's one-way...the wrong way, coincidentally...and navigate a jammed up four blocks back to the hotel entrance.

 A half hour later, with my phone buzzing because my wife's calling wondering where I disappeared to...I make it back to the hotel driveway.
 Somehow, I find an opening and jam myself in.
 Eventually, I see a spot open in front of the door.
 I pull in and hand my keys to the valet.